LuchaoQi/machine-learning/Notes/ANOVA.md

 ### anova() in R

-> When you use anova(lm.1,lm.2,test="Chisq"), it performs the Chi-square test to compare lm.1 and lm.2 (i.e. it tests whether reduction in the residual sum of squares are statistically significant or not).
+> When you use anova(lm.1,lm.2,test="Chisq"), it performs the Chi-square test to compare lm.1 and lm.2 (i.e. it tests whether reduction in the ==residual sum of squares== are statistically significant or not).
 Note that this makes sense only if lm.1 and lm.2 are nested models.
 >
 > From <https://stats.stackexchange.com/questions/53312/comparing-two-models-using-anova-function-in-r>
 >